sondregronas/EduGameDist/README.md

 </div>

 > **Note:** Parts of this project is in Norwegian, as it was made for a Norwegian school, you may need to modify all `.pug` files in the `views` folder by uncommenting the volume mount in the `docker-compose.yml` file.
-This will allow you to edit the files directly on your host machine, and the changes will be reflected in the container.
+Multilingual support is not present.

 ## Disclaimer
 While this project allows for managing distribution of games or any files over the internet, it's only intended for local and internal use.
 Take additional precautions to ensure the service is only accessible to those eligible by law in your area.
 Deploy at your own risk.